Injury and Accident Attorneys(732)838-9769

 If you have recently experienced the loss of a loved one, you may be able to sue for damages.
 In New Jersey, a wrongful death lawsuit can be filed by a select group of a person’s family following a victim’s death.
 When someone you love has been wrongfully killed, holding the negligent party accountable can offer some comfort and resolution.
 Hiring an empathetic and determined team of attorneys can help ease the legal process for you and your family.

-The experienced lawyers at Legal Care New Jersey understand how difficult it can be to file a wrongful death lawsuit in the wake of losing a loved one.
-For a free consultation, reach out to the compassionate New Jersey wrongful death attorneys at Legal Care New Jersey today at (732) 838-9769.
+For a free case review, reach out to our compassionate wrongful death attorneys at Legal Care New Jersey today at (732) 838-9769.

-Family Members that Can File a Wrongful Death Lawsuit in New Jersey
+Family Members Who Can File a Wrongful Death Lawsuit in New Jersey

 In wrongful death cases, certain members of a victim’s family can file a claim.
 In New Jersey, the administrator of the victim’s estate can bring the claim to benefit the spouse, child, parent, sibling, or adult dependent.
 Nieces and nephews of a victim can benefit as well in some cases.
 Most family members can sue the negligent party for the wrongful death of a loved one in the state of New Jersey if they would benefit under the victim’s will.